danrot/master-thesis/03_implementation.md

 ### PHPCR Utils

-The PHPCR Utils repository [^15] contains a set of helper classes, which might be useful to use in combination with the PHPCR interface.
-The scope of these classes vary quite a lot, it contains e.g. some value convertions, a helper for creating UUID and some commands for execution on the command line.
+The PHPCR Utils repository [^15] contains a set of helper classes, which might be useful to be used in combination with the PHPCR interface.
+The scope of these classes vary quite a lot.
+For example it contains some value converters, a helper for creating UUID and some commands for execution on the command line.

 However, since Jackrabbit was the only implementation for some time, there has been some code in this repository which should actually have been targeted